elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-hypothalamus-regulate-homeostasis-in-the-body.md

 url: /learn/psychology/questions/how-does-the-hypothalamus-regulate-homeostasis-in-the-body
 score: -1.0
 related_article1:
-    id: 170590
+    id: 170586
-    title: How is dopamine involved in the brain's reward system and its connection to psychopathy?
+    title: >-
+        How does the temporal lobe contribute to auditory processing and facial recognition?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-dopamine-involved-in-the-brains-reward-system-and-its-connection-to-psychopathy
+    url: /learn/psychology/questions/how-does-the-temporal-lobe-contribute-to-auditory-processing-and-facial-recognition
 related_article2:
-    id: 170578
+    id: 170589
-    title: How did the case of Phineas Gage contribute to our understanding of brain rewiring and neuroplasticity?
+    title: >-
+        What is the role of serotonin in mood regulation and behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-the-case-of-phineas-gage-contribute-to-our-understanding-of-brain-rewiring-and-neuroplasticity
+    url: /learn/psychology/questions/what-is-the-role-of-serotonin-in-mood-regulation-and-behavior
 related_article3:
-    id: 170576
+    id: 170580
+    title: >-
-    title: What is the role of the prefrontal cortex in working memory?
+        What are the effects of trauma on epigenetic changes in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-prefrontal-cortex-in-working-memory
+    url: /learn/psychology/questions/what-are-the-effects-of-trauma-on-epigenetic-changes-in-the-brain
 related_article4:
-    id: 170592
+    id: 170585
-    title: How do materialistic perspectives explain consciousness?
+    title: >-
+        What functions are associated with the frontal lobe in terms of personality and planning?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-materialistic-perspectives-explain-consciousness
+    url: /learn/psychology/questions/what-functions-are-associated-with-the-frontal-lobe-in-terms-of-personality-and-planning
 related_article5:
-    id: 170584
+    id: 170590
-    title: How does the olfactory bulb process sensory input related to smell?
+    title: >-
+        How is dopamine involved in the brain's reward system and its connection to psychopathy?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-olfactory-bulb-process-sensory-input-related-to-smell
+    url: /learn/psychology/questions/how-is-dopamine-involved-in-the-brains-reward-system-and-its-connection-to-psychopathy
 ---

 &nbsp;